Veluchs/BoulderNet/README.md

-# BoulderNet

-A Machine Learning Model to detect Climbing Holds and Volumes.
+# BoulderNet - A MaskRCNN to detect and segment climbing holds

+Python script used to finetune a pretrained MaskRCNN netowork with different backbones.
 Trained on a custom Dataset containing Fotos of different Climbing Walls in different gyms.

+So far the